 If you’re reading TGNR you’ve likely asked the questions, “Who are we?”
 “Why are we here?
-“Are we alone?”
-These are questions humanity has been asking since we developed the ability to ask questions.
+“Are we alone in the universe?”
+These are questions humanity has been asking since we developed the ability to pose questions.
 The first two will be wrangled with until the end of time, but the third realistically becomes more pressing each day.

 Probably not.
-Even the most guarded of minds can rally behind the idea that there are other civilizations in our universe.
+Even the most guarded of minds can rally behind the idea that there are other intelligent alien civilizations in our universe.
 Given the universe is some 13 billion years old and NASA/all the international astro-science programs combined have/has not even been able to observe the entirety of the universe, it’s hard to accept that humans are an aberration.

-The Drake Equation
+The Drake Equation & SETI

 Frank Drake is a leading American astrophysicist and astronomer.
 In 1961 he posed a simple equation to help clarify what may be possible, given human knowledge of the universe, of what the possibilities may be for intelligent life developing elsewhere in the Milky Way.
 Simply stated: